KelliExMachina/nrif/README.md

 ## Content

-I have over 200 GB of data in two datasets: first is the industry standard Cohn-Kanade (CK and CK+) database.
-I will use this database to train my model.
-Once the model is trained, I will test it against the second dataset.
-If I do not have permission to use this dataset prior to project kickoff, I will split the data from the following dataset for train and test data.

-The second dataset was collected by Tufts University, and referenced on Kaggle.
+I have over 200 GB of data in a dataset that was collected by Tufts University, and referenced on Kaggle.
 Tufts Face Database is the latest, most comprehensive, large-scale (over 10,000 images, 74 females + 38 males, from more than 15 countries with an age range between 4 to 70 years old) face dataset that contains 6 image modalities: visible, near-infrared, thermal, computerized sketch, a recorded video, and 3D images.
 I will be specifically using the TDRGBE and TDIRE image datasets for testing.

 TDRGBE: The images were captured using a NIKON D3100 camera.
 Each participant was asked to pose with a neutral expression, a smile, eyes closed, exaggerated shocked expression, and finally wearing sunglasses.